How CAIS™ is examined.

 Item bank protection

 - Item bank is never published.
-A cryptographic hash of the active bank is published in the Standards Library on each version update; this is the integrity anchor, not the content.
+A version fingerprint of the active bank is published in the Standards Library on each version update; this is the integrity anchor, not the content.

 - Item exposure is tracked per item per administration.
 Items exceeding exposure thresholds are rotated out.